 Informing your customers is not only the job of the customer service executives but senior-level executives too.
 Encourage them not only to answer phone calls from B2B business customers regarding such enquiries but also to make phone calls on their own to key customers.

 Believe us, seeing your company’s top executives on the front line will be a sight to behold.

-Make sure to monitor the sales patterns of your individual customers both before and after the price increase.
+A Tip: Make sure to monitor the sales patterns of your individual customers both before and after the price increase.
 This way, you can quickly catch any changes that might occur because of this price hike and make the arrangements accordingly.